 Software-Enabled Consumer Products Study

-The U.S. Copyright Office is undertaking a study to review the role of copyright law with respect to software-enabled consumer products.
+The U.S. Copyright Office completed a study reviewing the role of copyright law with respect to software-enabled consumer products.
 Copyrighted software can be found in a wide range of everyday consumer products—from cars, to refrigerators, to cellphones, to thermostats, and more.
 Consumers have benefited greatly from this development: software brings new qualities to ordinary products, making them safer, more efficient, and easier to use.
 At the same time, software’s ubiquity raises significant policy issues across a broad range of subjects, including privacy, cybersecurity, and intellectual property rights.
 These include questions about the impact of existing copyright law on innovation and consumer uses of everyday products and innovative services that rely on such products.